Kim Duk: 1968–1981

-1980s–1990s
+World Wrestling Federation (1983-1988)

-In 1982, Kim Duk began wrestling for the NWA's Kansas City territory, before moving to the World Wrestling Federation in 1983 under the name Tiger Chung Lee.
+Duk went to the World Wrestling Federation in 1983 under the name Tiger Chung Lee.
 He formed a tag team with Mr. Fuji but fell out with him and turned babyface after they lost to The Wild Samoans at the Philadelphia Spectrum in 1984.
 Lee later dropped lower down the card and reverted to heel.
+He left the WWF in 1988.

+1982–1995

+In 1982, Kim Duk began wrestling for the NWA's Kansas City territory, before moving to the World Wrestling Federation in 1983 under the name Tiger Chung Lee.
 After leaving the WWF in 1988, he went back to the Kim Duk name and wrestled for World Wrestling Council in Puerto Rico.
 Upon his return to Japan in 1991, he balanced wrestling for various promotions including New Japan Pro-Wrestling between 1991 and 1992, W*ING between 1992 and 1993, and WAR in 1994.
 Between 1993 and 1994, he would wrestle in Mexico for Universal Wrestling Association under the name YAMATO.
 By 1995, he retired from wrestling.

-2000s–2020s
+2001–2024

 In 2001, Kim Duk made his return to AJPW, helping out the promotion during their crisis after the Pro Wrestling Noah exodus.

 Kim Duk had since remained semi-retired and works for a non-profit organization.
 He still wrestles on special legends matches from time to time.
 Since 2007, he has been running Wrestle-Aid.
 His last match as a full-time wrestler was on May 6, 2011, in a tag team match, teaming with Raideen against Masaru Toi and Red Tiger.

 He returned to wrestling in February 2018.
 On June 10, 2018, at the age of 70, he won the WEW Heavyweight Championship defeating Daisaku Shimoda at a show for Pro Wrestling A-Team in Tokyo, Japan.
 He lost the title back to Shimoda on January 19, 2019.

 In September 2019, Kim Duk pulled out of Tokyo Championship Wrestling's (TCW) tour due to chest pains, which ended up being arrhythmia.
 In December 2019, he flew to Cleveland, Ohio in the United States to undergo surgery at the Cleveland Clinic to put a catheter in his heart.
 In February 2020, TCW held a benefit show to help pay for his surgery.

 On May 31, 2022, Duk would wrestle his last match on at the Jumbo Tsuruta tribute show at Korakuen Hall, officially retiring after nearly fifty four years.

 He returned on August 24, 2024 at the FMW-E Terry Funk Memorial & Atsushi Onita 50th Anniversary in Kawasaki, Japan, where he teamed with Yuichi Taniguchi defeating Chikara and Masahiko Takasugi.